abhisek247767/AI-ML-DL-Hacktoberfest2024-WB/README.md

 # Your work:

 1.you have to just write your own word any of the machine Learning algorithm which is not there prevously.And give some real life application for better understandiing purpose.
-2.secondly Anything which is realted To Machine Learning related but should be appropiate.
+* secondly Anything which is realted To Machine Learning related but should be appropiate.
 3.Word limit minimum-100 to maximum 1000

 # Steps to Contribute to this Repo